Restorative justice

 If you decide to participate in a program, the Coordinator will refer you to Open Circle at the Centre for Innovative Justice.

-The restorative justice program is voluntary.
-You can always change your mind and withdraw from the process at any time.
+Participation is voluntary and you can withdraw from the process at any time.

 Frequently asked questions